-A group of young people from Aylsham High School and several residents of the nearby Thornage Hall – a Norfolk based Residential & Day Care Farm that works with people with special needs – joined together in this CMMF Project to perform a specially shortened and devised version of ‘Macbeth’ at their 2014 Autumn Fete.
+Several residents of Thornage Hall, a Norfolk based Residential & Day Care Farm that works with people with special needs, were joined by a group of young people from the nearby Aylsham High School to rehearse and perform this specially devised adaption of Shakespeare’s ‘Macbeth’ at their 2014 Autumn Fayre.

 In addition to the challenge, enjoyment and opportunity to develop both scriptwriting and performing skills, the project had the further aim of raising the awareness of the young people, and others in the locality, of the work of Thornage Hall and the needs and potential of its residents.

-This Project was linked to the CMMF through Jenny Manser (Lepley) who did a remarkable job of ‘fixing everything and everyone’ – especially in persuading the Head Teacher to allow the pupils to spend a whole week at Thornage Hall and in somehow coming up with a ‘press gang’ to clear and convert a disused barn into a theatre – complete with tiered seating!
+This Project was linked to the CMMF through Jenny Manser (Lepley) who, as Chairperson of the Aylsham Community Care Centre, did a remarkable job of ‘fixing everything and everyone’ – especially in persuading the Head Teacher to allow the pupils to spend a whole week at Thornage Hall and in somehow coming up with a ‘press gang’ to clear and convert a disused barn into a theatre – complete with tiered seating!

-Having now established a link with Thornage Hall and its residents, this Aylsham High School young people will continue to have access to the ‘Barn Theatre’ – with further joint performances also being envisaged – as noted below.
+Having now established a link with Thornage Hall and its residents, the pupils at Aylsham High School will continue to have access to the ‘Barn Theatre’ – with further joint performances also being envisaged – as noted below.

 The performance at the Thornage Hall Fete had an audience of about 150 people and this was followed up with a further presentation, a week later, at the Aylsham Community Care Centre